 As a result, the vast majority of rehabs still aren't doing outcomes research to prove how effective their treatment is.
 Rehabs which are not doing outcomes research but which have otherwise met Conquer Addiction's application requirements are included in the database without a star rating.
 Please note - the fact that a rehab is not doing outcomes research does not imply anything about the effectiveness of their treatment; it just means they haven't yet made an outcomes research investment.

 The last major federally-funded addiction treatment research study was the Drug Abuse Treatment Outcomes Study (DATOS) conducted in the early 1990s.
 In this study, 36% of the 3,194 adult patients in abstinence-based treatment were reachable and claimed to have been abstinent for at least the last 30 days at one year post-treatment.
 Vista Research Group's Learnings from Three Years of Addiction Treatment Outcomes Research reported similar results from following up with several thousand patients discharged from high-quality commercial addiction treatment programs between 2016 and 2019.
 Vista's research found that 36% of adult patients were reachable and claimed to have been absinent for at least the last 30 days at both six months and one year post-treatment.

 Conquer Addiction's Rating Scale

 Conquer Addiction has asked treatment centers who are tracking their success rates to submit a summary of their research results for our review at least once per year.
-An independent panel of prestigious judges rates each treatment center that is doing outcomes research on a 1- to 5-star scale based upon the following:
+An independent panel of prestigious judges rates each treatment center that is doing outcomes research for the general adult population or for adolescents on a 1- to 5-star scale based upon the following:

 5-stars: At least 40% of the clients were reachable at one year & claimed to have met their drug & alcohol treatment goals in the previous 30 days.